Skip to main content

 • forwardSlices: an object that may be iterated to get all Expression or Statement that are influenced by the results of this Expression/Statement.

-• backwardSlices: an object that may be iterated to get all Expression or Statement that are influenced by the operands of this Expression/Statement.
+• backwardSlices: an object that may be iterated to get all Expression or Statement that influence the operands of this Expression/Statement.

 Common Iterators